rweigel/phys260/Capacitance/Capacitance.md

    $\ds V(d)-V(0) = -\int_0^d\bfvec{E}\bfcdot d\bfvec{l}$

-   The electric field is constant and in the same direction as $x$, so we know the result of the integration will be $\pm Ed=\pm Qd/A\epsilon_o$.
+   The electric field is constant, and in the same direction as $x$, so we know the result of the integration will be $\pm Ed=\pm Qd/A\epsilon_o$.
 Based on techniques covered in the last activity, we expect the potential to be higher at the right plate, so we choose the $+$ option.
 More formally,

    Using $d\mathbf{l}=dx\ihat$  and $\bfvec{E}=-\frac{Q}{A\epsilon_o}\ihat$ gives